mozilla-services/fx-sig-verify/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-ff-sig-verify could always use more documentation, whether as part of the official ff-sig-verify docs, in docstrings, or even on the web in blog posts, articles, and such.
+fx-sig-verify could always use more documentation, whether as part of the official fx-sig-verify docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/hwine/ff-sig-verify/issues.
+The best way to send feedback is to file an issue at https://github.com/hwine/fx-sig-verify/issues.

 If you are proposing a feature: